tcl002/CSE151AProject/README.md

 ### Hyperparameter Tuning

-In order to optimize our model and maximize its performance in terms of accuracy and loss, we performed hyperparameter tuning using ```sklearn.model_selection.GridSearch```.
+To optimize our model and maximize its performance in terms of accuracy and loss, we performed hyperparameter tuning using ```sklearn.model_selection.GridSearch```.
 The result of our hyperparameter tuning was C=100 (the highest regularization parameter we tested), kernel = polynomial, and degree = 1.
 This combination of parameters suggests that our SVM favored simplicity in the model over complexity.
 As our regularization parameter was the biggest we tested, complexity was punished in our model, and our SVM prevented overfitting to the training data and captured the overall pattern of the data well.

 This is seen when we compared the training and testing errors.
 The model's performance on the testing data was very close to the training data, with only a slight dip in accuracy between the two.
 At an accuracy of 0.86, our model's performance held up well when it came to unseen data.